National Museum of African American History & Culture in Washington D.C.

 Eating at the Museum: The Sweet Home Cafe offers a wide variety of lunch and snack options and there is plenty of seating.
 No food or drink is permitted in the museum.

-If you’re visiting the metro DC area, check out our adventures at the National Building Museum, National Museum of American History, National Museum of the American Indian, National Postal Museum, Mount Vernon, the International Spy Museum and our guide to FREE things to do in Washington DC.
+Looking for other adventures in Washington DC?
+See our index of posts here, our full Washington DC City Guide here, and our features of the National Building Museum, National Museum of American History, National Museum of the American Indian, National Postal Museum, Mount Vernon, and the International Spy Museum.

 Similar Posts